 Discover more about the individual subjects using the links on the left.

-Head of Department Georgina Maltby has qualified in BA Hons Interior Textiles and Surface design.
+Georgina Maltby has qualified in BA Hons Interior Textiles and Surface design.
 Her interests include travelling, photography, making her own clothes and cooking.
 She is advanced in PADI scuba-diving.